-5 Since there is a fixed requirement (quantity demanded), the budget, B, can be interpreted as the unit funding/budget available to vendors to produce a unit of the required product or service.
-For example, if we anticipate that 25,000 of funding is available for 50 computers, the budget (B) used by competing vendors to build their proposals would be 500 per unit.
+6 Since there is a fixed requirement (quantity demanded), the budget, B, can be interpreted as the unit funding/budget available to vendors to produce a unit of the required product or service.
+For example, if we anticipate \$25,000 of funding is available for 50 computers, the budget (B) used by competing vendors to build their proposals would be \$500 per unit.

-6 For example, suppose we have \$25,000 of funding for 50 notebook computers, or a budget, B=\$500/unit.
-Then, for example, each of 50 identical Apple computers offered at \$500/unit would satisfy the basic evaluation criteria (screen size, memory, battery life, software, and so on), but consist of a somewhat different bundle of those characteristics/attributes than each of 50 identical Microsoft (or Dell, or HP, for example) computers.
+7 For example, suppose we have \$25,000 of funding for 50 computers, or a budget, B=\$500/unit.
+Then, for example, each of 50 identical Apple notebook computers offered at \$500/unit would satisfy the basic evaluation criteria (screen size, memory, battery life, software), but consist of a somewhat different bundle of those characteristics/attributes, than each of 50 identical Microsoft (or Dell, or HP) notebook computers.